The Theatre of Scientific Discoveries

-The Theatre of Scientific Discoveries is a collaborative project that combines scientific research and theatrical art to uncover historical mysteries.
+The Theatre of Scientific Discoveries is a place where scientific research and theatrical art come together to unveil the mysteries of history.

 Unique advantages of the approach